-S&C Manual PME Pad-Mounted Gear is fastened to a wood skid for shipment.
-Any components specified, such as fuses, refill units, fuse holders, end fittings, etc., are packed separately and, when practical, are shipped within the enclosure.
+S&C Source-Transfer PME Pad-Mounted Gear is fastened to a wood skid for shipment.
+Any components specified, such as fuses, refill units, fuse holders, end-fittings, etc., are packed separately and, insofar as practicable, are shipped within the enclosure.